jayendrashinde91/mscs_image_content/README.md

 Microsoft Cognitive Services:Computer Vision API
 ## Introduction

-This Shiny application is powered by Microsoft Computer Vision algorithms that can analyze visual content in different ways.
+Microsoft Computer Vision algorithms can analyze visual content in different ways.

 ## Requirements
 API-Key which can be obtained by signing up for GET STARTED FOR FREE